apostrophecms/docs/docs/reference/module-overview.md

 ### `improve`

 Similarly to `extend`, `improve` is used to name another existing module.
-Instead of _adopting_ the existing module's configuration, using `improve` _changes_ the named module's configuration.
+Instead of _inheriting_ the existing module's code and configuration in a new module, using `improve` _enhances_ the existing module's code and configuration.

 **This is only valid in modules that are installed into an Apostrophe app**, either on their own or as a part of a bundle, and not in those that are built into the app directly.
 It is most often used to add functionality to core Apostrophe modules.
 <!-- TODO: link to a definition of a bundle when available. -->